GeotrekCE/Geotrek-rando-v3/docs/installation.md

 - Developers are working on code source of this repository where you will also find the documentation, issues and releases
 - Once they have a new version of the application ready, they will release it, build a Docker image of this new version and push it in the [packages repository](https://github.com/orgs/GeotrekCE/packages/container/package/geotrek-rando-v3%2Fgeotrek-rando)
-- If required, they will also make changes to the docker-compose file and customization template in the [installer dedicated repository](https://github.com/GeotrekCE/Geotrek-rando-v3-installer) and release a new version of it
+- If required, they will also make changes to the docker compose file and customization template in the [installer dedicated repository](https://github.com/GeotrekCE/Geotrek-rando-v3-installer) and release a new version of it
 - Administrators will log in on their host with SSH and install Docker and Docker Compose on it
 - They will download an archive of the latest version of the Installer repository and extract it on their host
 - They will edit the customization files